-- (a) The Returning Officer: - (i) is responsible for the conduct of each election; - (ii) may decide all matters not provided for in the Constitution or these Electoral Regulations; and - (iii) is answerable only to the Electoral Tribunal. - (b) The Returning Officer must decide questions of fact on the balance of probabilities. - (c) Any decision of the Returning Officer may be appealed to the Electoral Tribunal in accordance with rule 13.5(e) of the Constitution.
+- (a) The Returning Officer: - (i) is responsible for the conduct of each election; - (ii) may decide all matters not provided for in the Constitution or these Electoral Regulations; and

-- (d) UMGSA must provide the facilities, resources and assistance necessary to enable the Returning Officer to carry out the responsibilities set out in these Electoral Regulations. - (e) The Returning Officer must publish the proposed penalties that will be imposed on candidates in relation to any breach of the Electoral Regulations by any campaigner or candidate, or groups of campaigners or candidates, before the election campaign commencement date. - (f) Despite the publication of proposed penalties under 2.3(e), the Returning Officer may use their discretion to determine the appropriateness of any penalty with regard to factors including any advantage gained by the breach or the deterrence effect of the penalty.
+- (iii) is answerable only to the Electoral Tribunal. - (b) The Returning Officer must decide questions of fact on the balance of probabilities. - (c) Any decision of the Returning Officer may be appealed to the Electoral Tribunal in accordance with rule 13.6(e) of the Constitution and Regulation 7.4. - (d) UMGSA must provide the facilities, resources and assistance necessary to enable the Returning Officer to carry out the responsibilities set out in these Electoral Regulations. - (e) The Returning Officer must publish the proposed penalties that will be imposed on candidates in relation to any breach of these Electoral Regulations by any Campaign Supporter or candidate, or groups of Campaign Supporters or candidates, before the election campaign commencement date. - (f) Despite the publication of proposed penalties under Regulation 2.3(e), the Returning Officer may use their discretion to determine the appropriateness of any penalty with regard to factors including any advantage gained by the breach or the deterrence effect of the penalty. - (g) The Returning Officer must ensure that all elections are conducted in accordance with all UMGSA policies and procedures, as implemented and amended by the Board from time to time.

-2.4 Deputy and Assistant Returning Officers and Election Officials
+2.4 Deputy and Assistant Returning Officers and election officials